 Of all the Hopi and Hopi-Tewa potters represented in this collection, the life of Daisy Hooee Nampeyo (1905/6 to 1994) may be the most unusual.
 More than any pot in the collection, this pot reflects the life of its maker.

 Like her famous grandmother, Daisy was afflicted with eye trouble.
 In 1924, Anita Baldwin, a wealthy California business woman and philanthropist, set up an elaborate tent compound in Annie Healing’s peach orchard and spent the summer studying Hopi culture.
-With Annie’s permission, Ms. Baldwin took the teenage Daisy to California and arranged for eye surgery, which was successful.
+With Annie’s permission, Ms. Baldwin brought the teenage Daisy to California and arranged for the needed cataract surgery, which was successful.
 For several years Daisy lived on the Baldwin estate just outside Los Angeles, and returned to Hopi during the summers.
 Impressed by Daisy’s artistic talent, Ms. Baldwin enrolled her in L’Ecole des Beaux Arts in Paris, where she studied European Art, learned French, and saw Lindbergh land in 1927.
-Later, Ms. Baldwin accompanied Daisy on a worldwide tour to study art in Spain, Switzerland, Germany, Italy, Austria, North African, Finland, Russia, and China.
-(There is a photograph of Daisy at the Great Wall of China.)
+Later, Ms. Baldwin accompanied Daisy on a European tour to study art in Spain, Switzerland, Germany, Italy, Austria, North African, Finland and Russia.
 When Daisy was about 25 years old, she chose to return to Hopi, married a Hopi man (Neil Naha), and had three children with him.
 During this time, she painted pottery formed by her grandmother and made her own pottery.
 (There is a photograph of her and Nampeyo making pottery, on file.)
-(The early Daisy identification mark in the photograph is also on the bottoms of 20070-07 and 2007-08 in this collection.)
+(The early Daisy tobacco leaf identification mark in the photograph is also on the bottoms of 2007-07 and 2007-08 in this collection.)

 Daisy’s marriage became difficult, however, and she and Naha divorced.
 Soon after, she met a Zuni jeweler (Leo Poblano) and moved to Zuni where she lived until her death in 1994.
 Leo was also a firefighter, and in the late 1950s he was killed while fighting a forest fire.
 Later, Daisy married another Zuni jeweler, Sydney Hooee, and he was her last husband.
 In the 1960s, Daisy helped revive the art of pottery making at Zuni by starting a Zuni-style ceramics class at the reservation high school.
 (For a pot made by this program, see 2003-06.)
 Daisy lived in many worlds.
 (Biographical information is from the Blairs 1999:183-184, 194-198, and Fowler 1977.)

 As her older sister Rachel aged, Daisy frequently traveled back to Hopi to help Rachel with her pottery.
 (See 1989-06.)
 Throughout her life, Daisy made Nampeyo-like Hopi pots using Hopi clay.
 Sometimes she made Zuni-style pottery.
-(See 2007-02 for an example).
+(See 2007-02 and 2020-05 for examples.)
 Pot 2011-13 is the only pot I know of that combines both pottery traditions.

 (For a complete list of the Daisy pots in the collection, please see the Index of Artists.)